Azure/iot-plugandplay-models-tools/samples/node/README.md

-# Resolution Samples for Device Model Repository
+# Node Resolution Sample

-DTDL models stored on a compatible Device Model Repository can be located at a known location from the DTMI.

-This sample shows how to convert any given DTMI to a relative path that can be used to retrieve the required DTDL interface.
+This samples shows how to convert any given DTMI to a relative path that can be used to retrieve the required DTDL interface.

 ## dtmi2path